The end of a relationship can feel surreal. At first we’re stunned that our partner is no longer our partner anymore.

 To be frank, this relationship wasn’t going to last.
 It’s good that it’s over so that you can find someone that is accepting of who you really are.

 Make sure that you honor yourself and don’t create Love Locks that convince you that you aren’t lovable or good enough.
 Your ex wasn’t the right partner for you.
 It can really be that simple.
 Don’t make it more complicated.

 Relationship End Scenario 3: Out of the blue, it was over.

 This ending is always the hardest because you will get absolutely no closure.
 Probably anything that your ex has to say to you is a manipulation to allow them to feel better.
 They knew that they were being a snake in the grass.
 Yes, they probably were setting up another life without you knowing.
 They don’t care.

 This ending will leave you completely stunned and madly searching for why.

 Accept that you will never know and work on healing.
 This is one mystery that will never be solved.
 Heal from the shock.
 Then make sure that you don’t create Love Locks.
 New Love Locks that come from trauma like this can have a very negative impact on your life going forward.

 Going through a divorce or breakup is very hard and painful.
-Take the time to heal without creating a bigger problem (Love Locks).
-It’s okay to not know why or have closure.
+Take the time to heal without creating bigger problems (Love Locks).
+It’s okay to not know why or to have the “perfect” closure.
 Searching for the closure and the why is a distraction that can prevent you from healing and moving on.

-The best way to heal is to find ways to take the best care of yourself and get support.
-Don’t play the blame game because it almost always ends in you taking on the wrong kind of blame….Love Locks.
+The best way to heal is to find ways to take the best care (<-find some tips) of yourself and get support.